sunjiamin0824/CRISPR-Local/README.md

 ####  (2) Program UD-build (if necessary):

 * This script use to accept user's data to build user's sgRNA database.
-* According to the contents and format of the data file, different methods was used to design sgRNAs and build database.
+* According to the contents and format of the data file, different methods were used to design sgRNAs and build database.
 * Program UD-build supports input alignment file in Bam or Sam format, and raw reads file in fasta/fa/fasta.gz/fa.gz or fq/fastq/fq.gz/fastq.gz format.
 * If your file is Bam or Sam format, the annotation file in GFF3 format is needed to be specified.
 * Program RD-build and UD-build could be run at the same time.
 *(There is no available scoring method in Cpf1 and Custom mode, the score denoted by NA)
  ```
+* Parameters
+--- Required ---

+	-m <string>	:The sgRNA designing mode: Cas9, Cpf1 and Custom (default: Cas9)

+	  Cas9		:On-target: 20 nt protospacer + NGG, off-target: 20 nt + NRG
+	  Cpf1		:On-target: TTTN/TTN + 23/24/25 nt protospacer
+	  Custom	:On-target: 15-25 nt protospacer + custom PAM sequence

+	-i <string>	:User's sequence file (In bam, fastq or fasta format)
+	-g <string>	:Genome annotation file (This parameter is required only if the format of sequence file is bam)

+--- Options ---

+	-o <string>	:Output path (defualt: current directory)
+	-p <int>	:The number of process to use (default:1)

+	-h: show this help

+	If Cpf1 and Custom mode:

+	  -x <int>	:Cpf1: Length of spacer: between 23 to 25 (default: 24 nt);
+			:Custom: Length of spacer: between 15 to 25 (default: 20 nt);
+	  -t <string>	:Cpf1: Type of PAM sequence: TTX or TTTX (X: One of A C G T R Y M K S W H B V D N; default: TTTN)
+			:Custom: Type of PAM sequence (default: NGG)

-Example:
+* Example:
 ----------------------------
 For Cas9 mode: